MRVMV/sequelize-mig/README.md

 (devDependencies) `npm install sequelize-mig -D` / `yarn add sequelize-mig -D`

 ## Usage

+### For New Users
 * Init sequelize, with sequelize-cli, using `sequelize init` (or using es6 init by sequelize-mig -Planned-)
 * Create your models manually or using sequelize-cli (or using es6 init by sequelize-mig -Planned-)
 * Create initial migration:
-`sequelize-mig migration:make --n <migration name>`
+`sequelize-mig migration:make -n <migration name>`

 To preview new migration, without any changes, you can run:

 `sequelize-mig migration:make --preview`

-* Finally run migration using sequelize-cli `sequelize-mig db:migrate`
+* Finally run migration using sequelize-cli `sequelize db:migrate`

+* You can use --help to view help of the tool or specific command

+### For Old Users
+If you already used migrations before knowing this tool you can easily fully migrate in the sequelize-cli tool and then run `migration:sync` and tool will update `_current.json` and you can continue using this tool normally (Planned)

 ## Limitations
 The migration:make tool supports auto detecting these actions